raspberrypilearning/star-collector/en/step_2.md

 You're also going to need to add a few more walls to your scene.
 Click on a wall and press <kbd>Ctrl</kbd>+<kbd>D</kbd> to duplicate the wall.

-Position the new walls using the transform and rotate tools or by changing the values in the 'Transform' component.
+Position the new walls using the transform and rotate tools or by changing the values in the Transform component.
 Repeat this several times, so that you have plenty of places to hide stars.

 You can navigate around your scene to see it from different angles.
-If you get lost, click on your Player in the Hierarchy and then Shift-F to focus on the player.
+If you get lost, click on your Player in the Hierarchy and then use <kbd>Shift</kbd>+<kbd>F</kbd> to focus on the Player.

 [[[unity-transform-tools]]]